 Our Research

 Our work centers on investigating chemical interventions and tools to study biological processes that impact human health.
-Currently, our research focuses on the synthesis of small molecules and peptides to study and modulate a mechanism of density-dependent communication in bacteria known as quorum sensing (QS).
+Our research largely focuses on synthesis of small molecules and peptides to study and modulate a mechanism of density-dependent communication in bacteria known as quorum sensing (QS).
 As it has been demonstrated to control virulence, competence and biofilm formation in a variety of different bacterial species, manipulating QS is recognized as a strategy for treating disease states that result from these phenotypes.
+Recently, we have begun studying the impact of other chemical interactions on biological systems, including the interactions of trace pollutants on environmentally important microbes.

 Current Projects